stephanebachelier/superapi/README.md

 }
 ```

 But wait!
 How we apply a middleware ?
 Easy !
 You only need to `register` your middleware.
-Order matters.

 ```js
 api.register('mitm', function (req, next) {